bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 ## Integrity and Consistency

 In stateful applications, we should also keep an eye on the _integrity and consistency_ of the data.
-These are properties that ensure that the user sees and works with the application in a valid state.
+These properties ensure that the user sees and works with the application in a valid state.

 | Read more 📚                                                                                                                                      |
 | :------------------------------------------------------------------------------------------------------------------------------------------------ |